Pop-punk: 1994–1997: Mainstream breakthrough

-Continued mainstream success (1999–2004)
+1997–2004: Second mainstream wave

-In 1999, Blink-182 achieved mainstream success with Enema of the State.
+In 1997, Blink-182 released their breakthrough album, Dude Ranch, and the band performed at the Vans Warped Tour that year.
+"Dammit", the album's second single, received frequent airplay on modern rock stations, and the album was certified gold by 1998.
+By 1999, Blink achieved further mainstream success with Enema of the State.
 In the description of journalist Matt Crane, the record initiated "a new wave of pop punk".
-He added, "At any given time in the late ’90s/early 2000s, it was not uncommon to see Blink-182 and Sum 41 on MTV.
+He added, "At any given time in the late '90s/early 2000s, it was not uncommon to see Blink-182 and Sum 41 on MTV.
 You couldn't escape it.
 Pop punk was in, and it became the undisputed mainstream choice."
 Lamb described second-wave pop-punk bands, led by Blink-182, as having "a radio friendly sheen to their music, but still maintaining much of the speed and attitude of classic punk rock".
 Enema of the State was certified 5× platinum by the RIAA and its song "All the Small Things" peaked at number six on the Billboard Hot 100.
 Sum 41's debut album All Killer No Filler was certified triple platinum in their home country of Canada.
 Its song "Fat Lip" peaked at number one on the US Billboard alternative airplay chart and number eight on the UK singles chart.